ibeliuha/log-replication-service/README.md

 - logging
 - retry mechanism
 #### 2023-10-15 (v1.2)
-- adding in order messages from to secondaries message registry
+- ~~adding in order messages from to secondaries message registry~~
 #### 2023-10-25 (v1.3)
 - ***id*** of a secondary server is now set to `HOSTNAME` (shortened version of container id)
-- global variables are moved to appropriate `__init__.py` files
+#### 2023-10-29
+- fixed message ordering
+- fixed awaiting mechanism for broadcasting

 ### Service Operation Algorithm
 1. After starting servers all secondaries send `POST /secondary/register` request to master in order for master to save them in its registry